 Sytner Group believes it is our responsibility to uphold the highest standards of ethical behaviour and personal integrity within our business operations.
 Wherever we do business, our colleagues are required to comply with all applicable laws, rules, and regulations.

 Modern slavery is a heinous crime and a morally reprehensible act that deprives a person’s liberty and dignity for another person’s gain.
 Sytner Group has a zero-tolerance approach to Modern Slavery, and is fully committed to preventing slavery and human trafficking in our operations and supply chain.
 As a company we are committed to protecting our organisation and those people at risk from exposure to slavery or human trafficking in our supply chain, both via our direct employees and those working on our behalf via third party suppliers.

 Organisational Structure and Background

-Sytner Group represents the world’s most desirable car manufacturers in over 140 retailing locations across the UK.
-During 2017, Sytner Group remained the UK's largest motor dealer by revenue, employing over 9,000 people and retailing over 180,000 cars per annum however, despite our growth and increasing scale, we are proud to still retain a strong family ‘Sytner’ culture across all of our dealerships.
+Sytner Group represents the world’s most desirable car manufacturers in 114 retailing locations across the UK.
+Sytner Group remained the UK's largest motor dealer by revenue in 2018, employing over 10,700 people and retailing over 209,000 cars per annum.
+Despite our growth and increasing scale, we are proud to still retain a strong family ‘Sytner’ culture across all of our dealerships.
 During 2018, the company were also named as ‘Dealer Group of the Year’ by Automotive Management and Motor Trader Magazine, consolidating our position as the UK’s largest and most successful dealer group.
-Our success has been built by every team member working together and contributing to our one team ethos.
+Our success has been built by every colleague working together and contributing to our one team ethos.
 We strive to deliver an exceptional customer experience; our colleagues are highly trained, enthusiastic, knowledgeable and driven to deliver our fundamental commitment to our customers; we strive to get it right first time and make each and every interaction special.
 Our ultimate aim is to be considered the best company to work for in the industry and the best company to do business with.